Skimmeroni/Appunti/AI4ST/Matematica4AI/LinAlg/Transformations.typ

 	is composed by the vector representation of the result of applying
 	$phi.alt$ to the $i$-th vector of the basis $cal(B)$.
 ]

+Note how @Basis-change-is-matrix-multiplication is just a special case of
+@Linear-transformations-as-matrices when both vector spaces are the same and the linear transformation is the identity.

 #exercise[
 	Consider the linear transformation $T: RR^(3) |-> RR^(2)$ defined